 • Elastic ties for rolling (stockings or pantyhose)

-• Window screen material (soft fiberglass mosquito screen material is ideal, synthetic fabric shower curtain is okay); about 1 m X 1 m (2' X 2' or little bigger)
+• Window screen material (soft fiberglass mosquito screen material is ideal, a synthetic fabric shower curtain is okay); about 1 m X 1 m (2' X 2' or a little bigger)

 • Two old bath towels